Polymer/old-docs-site/app/1.0/docs/devguide/data-binding.md

   <dd>A string literal containing one or more binding annotations.</dd>
 </dl>

+Whether data flow goes down from host to target, up from target to host, or both ways is controlled by the type of binding annotation and the configuration of the target property.

+-   Double-curly brackets (<code>{{ }}</code>) support both upward and downward data flow.

+-   Double square brackets (<code>[[ ]]</code>) are _one-way_, and support only only downward data flow.

+For more on data flow, see [How data flow is controlled](data-system#data-flow-control).

 ## Bind to a target property {#property-binding}

 To bind to a target property, specify the attribute name that corresponds to the